Human bodies are approximately 70% water. Just think about that for a moment.

-Then think about how much water you drink on a daily basis.
+Think about how much water you drink on a daily basis.
+Is it enough?

 Proper and consistent hydration is keys to feeling and looking your best.
 It is recommended that you drink at least 8 glasses of water per day.